• Skip to primary navigation

 Loveable, friendly, happy

-Ask Rat Terrier people to describe their pet, and you will hear only praise for rat terrier personality.
+Ask Rat Terrier people to describe their pet; you will hear only praise for rat terrier personality.
 The dogs are loyal, fun, energetic, loveable, friendly, happy, adaptable, fearless, excellent watchdog, aggressive, confident, alert, sweet, great with kids, great with other pets, healthy, intelligent, want to please, affectionate, and well mannered.

 Adult dogs typically adjust effortlessly to new homes and families.
 This makes them an excellent candidate if you are inclined to look for an older dog available from a rescue or shelter.